Azure/autorest.typescript/test/integration/generated/noOperation/README.md

 ### NoOperationsClient

-`NoOperationsClient` is the primary interface for developers using the NoOperationsClient library.
+`NoOperationsClient` is the primary interface for developers using the NoOperations client library.
 Explore the methods on this client object to understand the different features of the NoOperations service that you can access.